+Anagrelide capsules contain the active substance anagrelide.
 Anagrelide is a medicine which interferes with the development of platelets.
 It reduces the number of platelets produced by the bone marrow, which results in a decrease in the platelet count in the blood towards a more normal level.
 For this reason it is used to treat patients with essential thrombocythaemia.

 Essential thrombocythaemia is a condition which occurs when the bone marrow produces too many of the blood cells known as platelets.
-Large numbers of platelets in the blood can cause serious problems with blood circulation and clotting.
+Large humbers of platelets in the blood can cause serious problems with blood circulation and clotting.

-2. What you need to know before you take Anagrelide
+What you need to know before you take Anagrelide

-Do not take Anagrelide:
+Do not take Anagrelide

-- If you are allergic to anagrelide or any of the other ingredients of this medicine (listed in section 6).
-An allergic reaction may be recognised as a rash, itching, swollen face or lips, or shortness of breath; - If you have moderate or severe liver problems; - If you have moderate or severe kidney problems.
+- if you are allergic to anagrelide or any of the other ingredients of this medicine (listed in section 6).
+An allergic reaction may be recognised as a rash, itching, swollen face or lips, or shortness of breath - if you have moderate or severe liver problems if you have moderate or severe kidney problems.